bednaJedna/playwright_playground/README.md

 - mochajs test framework is used
 - mochajs native spec console reporting is used
 - config file can be used
-- mochawesome reporter can be used (does not support native Mochajs parallel mode, though)
+- mochawesome reporter can be used (currently does not support native Mochajs parallel mode, but there is open issue on its github)
+- allure reporter can be used (currently does not support native Mochajs parallel mode)

 ## How to install